aviral-agarwal/customer_churn_ann/README.md

 # customer_churn_ann
-Customer Churn Prediction using ANN.
+Churn Modelling using Artificial Neural Networks .
+Predicting whether the customer will exit or not.